IAEA-NDS/endf-parserpy/docs/source/guide/getting_started.rst

     endf_dict = parser.parsefile('input.endf')

-The ``endf_dict`` variable contains a Python dictionary that can be accessed, traversed and modified like any other Python dictionary.
+The ``endf_dict`` variable contains a Python dictionary, which can be accessed, traversed and modified like any other Python dictionary.
 For example:

 .. code:: Python